 As soon as possible, the empiric drug regimen should be adjusted based on culture results.

-IV drug abusers frequently do not adhere to treatment, abuse IV access lines, and tend to leave the hospital too soon.
+Patients who use IV illicit drugs frequently do not adhere to treatment, use IV access lines inappropriately, and tend to leave the hospital too soon.
 For such patients, short-course IV or (less preferably) oral therapy may be used.
 For right-sided endocarditis caused by methicillin-sensitive S. aureus, nafcillin 2 g IV every 4 hours plus gentamicin 1 mg/kg IV every 8 hours for 2 weeks is effective, as is a 4-week oral regimen of ciprofloxacin 750 mg twice a day plus rifampin 300 mg twice a day.
 Left-sided endocarditis does not respond to 2-week courses.

 Cardiac valve surgery